 The following table will assist you in understanding the various costs and expenses that an investor in shares of our common stock will bear directly or indirectly.
-However, we caution you that some of the percentages indicated in the table below are estimates and may vary.
+However, we caution you that some of the percentages indicated in the table below are estimates and may vary from actual results.
 The following table should not be considered a representation of our future expenses.
 Actual expenses may be greater or less than shown.
 Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "you" or "us" or that "we" will pay, stockholders will indirectly bear such fees or expenses as investors in us.

 Stockholder transaction expenses (as a percentage of offering price)

-Sales load %(1)
+Sales load % (1)

 Offering expenses % (2)

 Total stockholder expenses %

-Estimated annual expenses (as a percentage of average net assets attributable to common shares)(3)
+Estimated annual expenses (as a percentage of average net assets attributable to common shares) (3)

-Management fees 3.06 % (4)
+Management fees 3.02%(4)

-Incentive fees payable under the Investment Management Agreement 2.64 % (5)
+Incentive fees 2.42%(5)

-Interest payments on borrowed funds 1.80 % (6)
+Interest on borrowed funds 2.32%(6)

-Other expenses 1.17 % (7)
+Other expenses 0.32%(7)

-Total estimated annual expenses 8.67 % (8)
+Total estimated annual expenses 8.08%(8)